xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 ## Execute mobile testing in iOS devices/simulators

-After the above steps, you can now execute mobile testing with the Xcode simulators/real iOS devices.
+After the above steps, you can now execute mobile testing with Xcode simulators/real iOS devices.
 To learn more about creating and executing iOS mobile testing in Katalon, you can refer to this document: [Create your first iOS test case](https://docs.katalon.com/katalon-studio/tutorials/mobile-create-ios-test-case.html).
 ## See also:
    * [Set up Android-mobile-tests](https://docs.katalon.com/katalon-studio/tutorials/mobile-android-setup.html)
    * [Troubleshoot automated mobile testing](https://docs.katalon.com/katalon-studio/docs/troubleshooting-automated-mobile-testing.html)